maochengxu/AutoForm-docs/docs/01-Getting-Started.md

 ## Starting the Frontend

-With all the necessary packages installed, you can run the dev server of vue:
+With all the necessary packages installed, you can run the dev server of Vue.
+Open another terminal session:
 ```shell
 cd frontend
 npm run dev
 ```
-Now you will see the vue dev server running in <http://localhost:5173/>
+Now you will see the Vue dev server running in <http://localhost:5173/>

 ![](../imgs/vue-terminal.png)